smtd-pat/tech-suite-manual/edit-rooms.md

 Make sure to turn it off when you are done.

+## Zero Setting

+- <input type="checkbox"> Turn off the rack
+- <input type="checkbox"> Log out
+- <input type="checkbox"> Push the chairs in
+- <input type="checkbox"> Coil up (using over-under!) and hang blue XLR cables
+- <input type="checkbox"> Put the mics off to the side of the room out of the way
+- <input type="checkbox"> Fill out the studio log
+- <input type="checkbox"> Take all your personal belongings with you

+> Please leave the computer on so it can perform updates overnight

 ## Troubleshooting tips
 - Remember to check the [known issues list](#known-issues)
-- If the MOTU doesn't connect:
+- If the EVO 16 doesn't connect:
-    1. Try restarting the MOTU using the MOTU's power switch
+    1. Try turning the rack off and on again
     2. Restart the computer
-    3. Make sure you have the latest version of the MOTU driver
+    3. Make sure you have the latest version of the EVO 16 driver

 > If you continue to have issues or your issue isn't listed here, [include it in your Studio Log][studio-log] or submit a [Helpdesk Ticket][helpdesk] if its an urgent issue.